linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 $$

 or
 ${\tt R}({\tt T})$   is in this case also the rebate function which is time dependant.
-R(T) is most  often an increasing function of time starting from zero, or   $R^{\prime}\!(T)\!>\theta$    and  $R(\!O\!){=}0$  .
+R(T) is most  often an increasing function of time starting from zero, or   $R^{\prime}\!(T)\!>\\theta$    and  $R(\!O\!){=}0$  .
 The  rebate defined in (4.2c) is called non-deferred rebate, implying that the rebate is paid  as soon as the barrier is reached.
 The rebate can also be deferred, that is, the rebate  payment can be postponed until maturity.
 # 4.2.1 Path Independence and Path Dependence

-A security is path-independent if its value at a given point in time depends on the socalled state-of-the-world at the time, and now on how the world evolved to that state.
-For example, the premium of European option depends on the price and the return  volatility of the underlying at a given point in time, but is independent of the actual  price history that transpired prior to that time.
+A security is path-independent if its value $\$a_t$$ a given point in time depends on the socalled state-of-the-world $$a_t$$ the time, and now on how the world evolved to that state.
+For example, the premium of European option depends on the price and the return  volatility of the underlying $$a_t$$ a given point in time, but is independent of the actual  price history that transpired prior to that time.
 Barrier options are dependant on price  history for determining if a barrier has been hit or not.
 For an out-option, this type of  dependency is theoretically no different than the path-dependency inherent in the  early exercise of an American option.
-A non-linear barrier option exist for an  American option, defined at time  $t$    by the critical price  $S_{t}$  at which the investor should    exercise.
+A non-linear barrier option exist for an  American option, defined $$a_t$$ time  $t$    by the critical price  $S_{t}$  $$a_t$$ which the investor should    exercise.
 In practise this barrier is subjective, to the extent that the investor needs to  specify volatility before the American barrier can be identified.
 Also, the rational  investor would exercise, but is not required to do so, whereas the breaching of the  barrier triggers a contractual provision in a knock-out or knock-in option.

 Financial engineers are concerned with yet another type of path dependence -  whether and how backward recursion can be used for pricing.
 Backward recursion  refers to the methods such as Cox-Ross-Rubinstein.
 This is of interest because  backward recursion is flexible and efficient when compared to Monte Carlo  simulations.
 In order to use backward recursion one requires the security (contingent  claim) being priced be path-independent (in a weak sense).
 Fortunately, barrier  options are bath-independent in this sense

 # 4.3 Reflecting barrier
 A Brownian motion with reflecting barrier is also called Brownian motion reflected  about some particular point.
 A Brownian motion  $X(t)$    reflected about the line  $x=b$    is  given as follows.
 $$
 \begin{array}{l}{{\tilde{X}(t)=X(t)\mathrm{~for~}t<T_{b}}}\\ {{=2b-X(t)\mathrm{~for~}t>T_{b}}}\end{array}